malde/jquery-timetable/README.md

 ## Design / CSS

 There are a few examples in the `/examples`-folder, but you should provide your own css (maybe use one of the examples as a starting point).

+## Requirements

+JSON in the Browser (so no legacy IE), basic HTML5 capabilities (eg. webStorage, so once again, no legacy IE). jQuery somewhere in the page, should work with version 1.6 and upward, you should however use 2.0, since legacy IE will not work anyway.